 25. Elevated Deck

 An elevated deck with a pergola-like canopy, chairs, and a table, is the peak of outdoor living!
 This backyard landscape idea is perfect as an outdoor dining area for family and friends.
 As long as the weather is right, this spot is a good place to hang out on.
+If an elevated deck is not your style, check out our blog on backyard gazebo ideas!

 26. Outdoor Space For The Kids